Are you worried that current cleaning products are not enough to remove the dust? On top of that, are you allergic to dust?

 But that’s not enough, though.

 That is why today, we have come up with this article to discuss and help you understand how dust accumulates over time.
-What happens when you exposed to dust, and how will an air purifier works in this instance.
+What happens when you are exposed to dust, and how will an air purifier work in this instance?

 In the end, we will also share some tips to improve the air quality in your house.

 So, without further ado, here we go….

 Dust is the fine particles of any solid matter in our atmosphere.
 It is the most common and abundant irritating substance on earth.

 The dust particles are so tiny most of the time.
 It’s even hard to see with our naked eyes.

 In general, dust particles can be of hundreds of different things from your house, office, and the surrounding environment.
 It could be dirt, fabric fibers, animal hair fiber, construction materials, plant pollen, and much more.

 What Are The Major Sources Of Indoor Air Pollution?